rackerlabs/technical-blog/content/blog/2020/2020-07-07-ras-digital-experience-expands-supported-infrastructure-platforms/index.md

 caveat&mdash;you knew there had to be one.

 We don't offer Digital Experience solutions on RPC-V on AWS at this time.
-We need to conduct additional engineering work to ensure a Fanatical Experience on that platform.
+We need to conduct additional engineering work to ensure Fanatical Experience&trade; on that platform.

 The RAS Digital team is continuously listening to customer requests and market